Device Security Solution Setup

 3 - Prepare Firewalls

-Firewalls must also provide IoT Security with metadata for other types of traffic that devices generate.
-They do this by enforcing policy on network traffic, creating logs, and then forwarding them to the logging service, which then streams the metadata to IoT Security.
+Firewalls must also provide Device Security with metadata for other types of traffic that devices generate.
+They do this by enforcing policy rules on network traffic, creating logs, and then forwarding them to Strata Logging Service, which then streams the metadata to Device Security.

 Detailed Instructions